josephearl/website/README.md

 [Netlify](https://www.netlify.com) detects changes to the Git repository and continually builds and deploys the site, as well as managing SSL certificates with Lets Encrypt.

+## Getting started

+You will need Node.js 18 or later installed.

 ## Commands

 All commands are run from the root of the project, from a terminal: